The U.S. higher education system must be revitalized as a whole to be accessible, affordable, and accountable to the students it serves.

 - Modernizes and strengthens the financial aid and reporting system to make data about colleges more transparent, accurate about how well institutions are serving their students, and accessible for students and families.

-- Strengthens the accountability standards for higher education institutions and provide relief to defrauded borrowers.
+- Strengthens the accountability standards for higher education institutions and provides relief to defrauded borrowers.

 Legislation AYA Supports